yetanotherco/aligned_layer/README.md

 [2024-06-17T21:59:09Z INFO  aligned] Your proof was not included in the batch.
 ```

-If you want to do the same call in your contract, use a static call to Aligned contract.
+If you want to verify your proof in your own contract, use a static call to the Aligned contract.
 You can use the following [Caller Contract](contracts/src/core/VerifyBatchInclusionCaller.sol) as an example.

+If you want to know more about Aligned or send another types of proof, read our docs.

 ## FAQ